From Paralegal to Lawyer: Rose Turzak's Journey

 So, would you say at the beginning, with the encouragement from your professor, that you knew you were going to be a lawyer?

 No, I didn’t!
 I never thought for a minute that I had the brains and the smarts, let alone the money to go to law school.
 When I went to Dyke College, it taught strictly business.
-One of my professors there happened to be politically connected and happened to take a liking to me because I was stubborn because I worked all day and went to school all night.
+One of my professors there happened to be politically connected and happened to take a liking to me because I was stubborn, as I worked all day and went to school all night.
 That’s the way it worked; you had to work to go to school—you got to do what you got to do!

 He got me a job at the Clerk of Courts in Cleveland.
-There I learned how all dockets were maintained because at that time they were all hand-written.
+There, I learned how all dockets were maintained because at that time, they were all hand-written.
 So, the funny part about it was that I ended up being Bob Cratchit!
 I sat on a stool, and I would pull those big books down and take the pleading or the judge’s order and transcribe it into a docket.
 That’s what I did.

 From there I went to interacting with the judges.
 One of the judges, Judge McGovern, was one of my professors, and he also kept encouraging me to go to law school.
 I graduated from Dyke College in 1981 with a bachelor’s degree in economics and paralegal education, and I went and looked for a law firm.
 But many had collapsed when the Savings and Loans collapse.
 And I’m thinking, I have to feed myself!
 Well, I had made a lot of connections in the courthouse and with small law firms, and I knew they needed people at the time.
 Because it was pre-electronic filings, they needed someone who knew the workings of the courthouse to get papers filed, to look things up, to figure out things.